json420/degu/doc/degu.client.rst

 :class:`Connection` class
 -------------------------

-.. class:: Connection(sock, base_headers, bodies)
+.. class:: Connection(sock, host, bodies)

-    Represents a specific connection to an HTTP (or HTTPS) server.
+    Provides an HTTP client request API atop an arbitrary socket connection.

-    Note that typically connections are created using :meth:`Client.connect()` rather than by directly creating an instance of this class.
+    :meth:`Client.connect()` will return an instance of this class, but you can likewise directly create one yourself.
+For composability, the two are completely decoupled.

-    The *sock* will be either a ``socket.socket`` or an ``ssl.SSLSocket``.
+    The *sock* argument can be a `socket.socket`_, an `ssl.SSLSocket`_, or anything else implementing the needed API.

-    The *base_headers* and *bodies* will be the same as were passed to the :class:`Client` constructor via keyword-only :ref:`client-options`, or
+    The *host* argument can be a ``str`` providing the value for the ``'host'`` header, or it can be ``None``, in which case :meth:`Connection.request()` will not automatically include a ``'host'`` header in each request.

-    wise will be the internal Degu default values for each.
+    The *bodies* argument should be a ``namedtuple`` exposing the four standard wrapper classes used to construct HTTP request and response bodies.

     A :class:`Connection` instance is statefull and is *not* thread-safe.